-See the revenue section - Indirect Institutional Support.
+- > See the revenue section Indirect Institutional Support. - No findings were noted.

 Medical Expenditures and Medical Insurance

 Total medical expenditures and medical insurance reported on the Statement were less than 4% of total expenditures, no procedures were required to be performed.